Ingredients for Organic SEO

 - Clean code on a mobile-responsive website that are friendly to both human searchers and indexing bots.
 Don’t bend any SEO rules.
 Make it as easy as you can for the search engine.
 Use schema and AMP if you can.

 - Quality content that your potential clients want to read and share.
 Publish fresh content frequently.
 Establish a schedule and stick to it.
 If you have aggressive sales goals… increase the amount of content you publish.

 Retaining SERP Status

-Our buddy Matt Cutts released a video on this topic.
-He recommends that established websites not “rest on their laurels” when it comes to retaining SEO equity (an their Search Engine Results Page (SERP) status).
+Matt Cutts released a video on this topic some time ago, that is still relevant.
+He recommends that established websites not “rest on their laurels” when it comes to retaining SEO equity (and their Search Engine Results Page (SERP) status).
 If you have a dated site, one that hasn’t seen a refresh in a couple of years… it’s an indication that you aren’t staying current with emerging online marketing trends.